airbnb/ruby/README.md

 These are standards and conventions we use for Ruby code at Airbnb.
 Please take what is useful to you.

-We based our ruby style on the excellent [Github Ruby Styleguide](https://github.com/styleguide/ruby), which in turn was inspired by [Bozhidar Batsov's guide](https://github.com/bbatsov/ruby-style-guide).
+We based our Ruby style on the excellent [Github Ruby Styleguide](https://github.com/styleguide/ruby), which in turn was inspired by [Bozhidar Batsov's guide](https://github.com/bbatsov/ruby-style-guide).

 We also maintain a [JavaScript Style Guide](https://github.com/airbnb/javascript).